 Occasional Papers on Asia

 In February 2011, the Center for the Study of Asia launched its first publication, titled Occasional Papers on Asia.
-This series will highlight a wide range of topics and issues in relation to Asian Studies and will feature the research of BUCSA’s faculty and fellows.
+This series will highlight a wide range of topics and issues related to Asian Studies and will feature the research of BUCSA’s faculty and fellows.

 Occasional Papers on Asia No. 6: